Psychology

 Both social workers and psychologists are trained to tune in to a person’s cognitive, social, and emotional behaviors.
 They aim to provide guidance, strategies, and resources to help individuals cope with the difficulties they face.

-Although these professions do overlap, there are also some notable differences between social work and psychology.
-Understanding these distinctions can help you decide which of is right for you.
+While these roles share a common objective of aiding people in leading fulfilling lives, they approach this goeal differently.
+Understanding these distinctions can help you decide which role is right for you.
 We dug into the data to outline these two impactful career paths below.
 You just might find you’re a natural fit for one over the other.

 There are numerous subfields within social work and psychology.
 Practitioners in either field can specialize in working with children, students, marriage and families, mental health, or substance abuse, to name a few.
 With this wide range of services, each professional’s job description may vary, though there are core elements specific to both of these roles.